 Delays with Incoming Calls on iPhone X

-This is another call quality issue that is being experienced by many iPhone X users.
+This problem is another call quality issue that is being experienced by many iPhone X users.
 When an incoming call comes in, there is a delay before the sound shows up on the iPhone.
 Interestingly, this issue is not impacting all iPhone X users but has been persistent with many devices.
-Upgrading to the latest iOS 11.2.5 has not resolved the issue either.
+Upgrading to the latest iOS 11.2.5 has not resolved the problem either.

 It Appears that Apple is aware of this problem and have categorized it as a “CP37” issue.
 They are currently working to resolve the issue via software changes.
 If you are an iPhone X user experiencing this issue, you should make sure to keep your iOS updated with every new release.